elsayed100/hr-analysis-project/README.md

-# HR & Jops analysis project
+# HR & Jobs analysis project

 ## ABOUT THE PROJECT
 Every company has an HR Department which deals with various recruitment and